analogcode/Swift-Radio-Pro/README.md

 - Parses metadata from streams (Track & Artist information)
 - Ability to update Stations from server or locally.
 (Update stations anytime without resubmitting to app store!)
 - Displays Artist, Track & Album Art on Lock Screen
-- Custom views optimized for iPhone 4s, 5, 6 and 6+ for backwards compatibility
+- Custom views optimized for 5, 6 and 6+ for backwards compatibility
-- Compiles with Xcode 8.1 & Swift 3.0
+- Compiles with Xcode 9.0 & Swift 4.0
 - Background audio performance
 - Search Bar that can be turned on or off to search stations
 - Supports local or hosted station images